mdsaharshital/Recruiting-Hire-client/README.md

 3. Rename `.env.example` to `.env` and update the environment variables with your own values.
 4. Run `npm start` to start the server.
 5. The server will be running at [http://localhost:5000](http://localhost:5000).

-## Features

-### User Authentication and Authorization

-- Users can sign up and log in to the application.
-- Employers can create job openings and view candidate information and applications.
-- Candidates can view and apply for job openings.

-### Real-Time Chat Functionality

-- Employers and candidates can communicate in real-time through a one-to-one chat feature.

-### Comment Section

-- Employers can answer queries related to job postings in the comment section.

-### Dashboard

-- Candidates have access to a dashboard where they can view and track their applied jobs.
-- Employers have access to a dashboard where they can manage job openings and communicate with candidates.

-## Tech Stack

-- React.js
-- Redux-toolkit
-- Firebase
-- Node.js
-- Express.js
-- MongoDB

 ## Contributing